Sam Neill: Reputation and honours

+Neill was awarded an honorary Doctor of Letters (Litt.D.) degree by the University of Canterbury in 2002.
+He was awarded the 2019 Equity New Zealand lifetime achievement award, celebrating his distinguished performance career as well as his leadership and mentoring of others in the acting industry. in 2020, he received an Arts Foundation of New Zealand Icon Award, an honour limited to 20 living recipients at any one time.

+In 2026, shortly before his death, Neill was awarded as Fellow of New Zealand Winegrowers in recognition for his contribution to the country’s wine industry and promoting New Zealand wine.

+In August 2026, he was posthumously awarded Best Lead Actor in a Drama at the 2026 Logie Awards for his role as Brett Colby in the legal thriller The Twelve: Cape Rock Killer.
+The award was accepted on his behalf by his friend and fellow actor Heather Mitchell.
+During the same ceremony, Neill was honoured with a dedicated tribute in the In Memoriam segment; the tribute was introduced by Mitchell and featured a musical performance of Crowded House's "Don't Dream It's Over" by Katie Noonan and Andrea Lam.

 Personal life

-In 1980, Neill met actress Lisa Harrow while filming Omen III: The Final Conflict (1981) and they have a son.
-He married make-up artist Noriko Watanabe in 1989 and they have one daughter together.
+In his early twenties, Neill fathered a son who was placed for adoption.
+They were reunited in 1994.
+In 1980, Neill had a son with the actress Lisa Harrow, whom he had met while filming The Final Conflict.
+He married makeup artist Noriko Watanabe in 1989; they had a daughter together.
 He also adopted Watanabe's daughter from her first marriage.
-He separated from Watanabe in 2017, and dated Australian political journalist Laura Tingle from 2018 to 2021.
+They separated in 2017.
+Neill dated the Australian political journalist Laura Tingle from 2018 to 2021.
+As of 2023, he had eight grandchildren.

-In his early twenties, Neill fathered a son who was placed for adoption.
-They reunited in 1994.

-Neill lives in Alexandra, New Zealand, South Island, and owns a winery called Two Paddocks, consisting of a vineyard at Gibbston and two near Alexandra, all in the Central Otago wine region.
-His avocation is running Two Paddocks.
+Neill lived in Alexandra, in New Zealand's Central Otago region, and owned a winery called Two Paddocks, consisting of a vineyard at Gibbston and two near Alexandra, all within the Central Otago wine region.
+His avocation was running Two Paddocks.
 "I'd like the vineyard to support me but I'm afraid it is the other way round.
-It is not a very economic business", said Neill, "It is a ridiculously time- and money-consuming business.
+It is not a very economic business", said Neill, adding, "It is a ridiculously time- and money-consuming business.
 I would not do it if it was not so satisfying and fun, and it gets me pissed once in a while."
-He enjoys sharing his exploits on the farm through social media.
-He names his farm animals after film-industry colleagues.
+He enjoyed sharing his farm exploits on social media.
+He named his farm animals after film industry colleagues.

-Neill supports the New Zealand Labour Party and the Australian Labor Party.
-He has been a member of the Equity New Zealand trade union since 1979.

-In March 2023, Neill revealed that he had been undergoing chemotherapy since March 2022 after being diagnosed with stage 3 angioimmunoblastic T-cell lymphoma, a type of blood cancer, following swollen glands that were first noticed during publicity for Jurassic World Dominion.
-He stated that the cancer is in remission, but he will require monthly chemotherapy for the rest of his life.

-Neill used his year away from work while undergoing his cancer treatment to write a memoir, Did I Ever Tell You This?, published in March 2023.
+He wrote a memoir, Did I Ever Tell You This?, published in March 2023.